 It is worth consulting fire door specialists to ensure the doors are suitable for the intended application.
 In many instances, doors are too easily damaged and fail to provide sufficient resistance to heavy use, soon becoming unsightly and compromising fire and smoke protection.

-Fire performance of the new door must be considered.
-There may be a requirement for large sized door leaves to provide access for specialist equipment or security hardware for sensitive areas.
-In those cases it is wise to consult fire door specialists otherwise fire certification can all to easily become void and fire performance jeopardised by incorrect specification, non-fire rated hardware and incorrect installation.
+The fire performance of the new door must be considered.
+There may be a requirement for large-sized door leaves to provide access to specialist equipment or security hardware for sensitive areas.
+In those cases it is wise to consult fire door specialists otherwise fire certification can all too easily become void and fire performance jeopardised by incorrect specification, non-fire-rated hardware and incorrect installation.

 Valuable resources can be better targeted by ensuring that maintenance addresses the fire doors most vital to fire safety at the buildings.
 Update fire risk assessments to take account of changes of use to rooms at the building and to help identify the critical fire door locations.
 Ensure the fire door maintenance teams or contractors are suitably qualified in terms of experience and training and that specifications for new doors take full account of durability requirements as well as the door’s fire rating and spread of cold smoke performance.

 Neil Ashdown is the managing director of Fire Doors Complete Limited, he provides fire door inspection, consultancy and training services.
 He holds certificated fire door inspector and fire stopping inspection qualifications.